Valentin Gendrot: life of an undercover journalist

 For two years, Valentin Gendrot worked as a policeman in France.
-The 30-year-old experienced it all: the training, the violence and the exhausting lifestyle.
-Except that Gendrot was actually a journalist who specialised in undercover work.
+The 30-year-old experienced it all: the training, the violence, and the exhausting lifestyle.
+Except that Gendrot was a journalist who specialized in undercover work.
 Now he has written a book based on his time immersed in the French police force.
 “Flic”, which translates as “cop”, was published in early September in French.
 There is no English edition yet.
 In the book he exposes taboos such as police violence and unrest in the ranks.
 Beyond that, we wanted to know what it felt like to constantly switch between being a cop and being a journalist.
 This is what he told us.
-Here is a conversation about clichés, boredom, note-taking and a double identity.
+Here is a conversation about clichés, boredom, note-taking, and a double identity.

 How does someone come to want to put on a policeman’s uniform?

 Because it’s a major issue in our society.
 There’s a lot of talk about police violence, but there’s also a lot of talk about the police being unhappy and the high number of suicides in the profession.
 I wanted to understand this duality.
 Then there was a real personal curiosity.
 I had seen police officers on TV, during demonstrations, or standing guard in front of the Elysée Palace or elsewhere.
 I always wondered: who are these guys?
 Why did they decide to become police officers?
 What keeps them going?

 In the book, you explain that before entering the police academy you changed some things about your appearance.
 Does a police officer have a specific look to you?